xieyu/vim-assist/readme.md

 	:Lcd ~/codes/demo

+if the path is not exist, for example <code>:Lcd demo</code>, then it will open a window and show all the history path(which you Lcd before..) which match 'demo'.

 ###Lswitch###

 switch between [.h|.hpp] with [.cpp|.m|.c|.cc] in vim current dir or the dir set by Lcd

 	:Lswitch

+###Lbuffer###
+use command Lbuffer, it will list all the file that you opened in vim now. then you can quick search and jump to that file

+	:Lbuffer

 ##Ctags Search##

+this tool is used to quick locate to the function or class defined in current file. current provide one command:

+	:Ctagcurfile

 require install <code>exuberant-ctags</code>, for ubuntu user:

 	sudo apt-get install exuberant-ctags

-this tool is used to quick locate to the function or class defined in current file. current provide one command:

-	:Ctagcurfile

-this command will list all the symbols(function, marco, class) define in the search window, then you can input some pattern to search.
+<code>Ctagcurfile</code> command will list all the symbols(function, marco, class) define in the search window, then you can input some pattern to quick search.

 suggest make a map for it in your <code>.vimrc</code>